GildedPleb/hab-guide/src/pages/poc.md

 The only real purpose of this project was that it needed to be a functional Bitcoin node which was highly available, as outlined in the docs elsewhere.
-Everything else came in second place, including all higher layer services (like lightning, which was not implemented for this PoC).
+Everything else came in second place, including all higher layer services, like lightning, which was not implemented for this PoC, and security concerns, outlined below.

 ### Constraints